montigno/skrypy/docs/doc/blocks/create_blocks.rst

 |pic8|

 If you open the .yaml file, you find a list of options with default values. |br|
-Options are managed in blocks.
+Options are managed in the block source codes.

 .. # define a hard line break for HTML
 .. |br| raw:: html